Skip to Main Content

 Wyoming $7.25 $7.25

-Over half the country is experiencing a minimum wage spike in 2024, including:
+Twenty-one states are experiencing a minimum wage increase in 2025, including:

 Which state has the lowest minimum wage?